Get News & Updates Directly To Your Inbox

 About 64% or your skin is made up of water.
 So, it makes sense that it likes getting wet.
 Still, your skin will appreciate these tips.

-Keep your skin moisturizedLotions, creams, and ointments trap existing moisture into your skin.
-Dermatologists suggest looking into ointments and cream as they are more effective and less irritating than lotions.
-Moisturizing daily helps to keep your skin hydrated to prevent flaking, dryness, cracking, and peeling.
+Ointments, creams and lotions trap existing moisture in your skin.
+You may want to choose ointments and creams since they are more hydrating and less irritating than lotions.
+Use them daily to prevent dryness, cracking, flaking and peeling.

-Add the finishing touches with the printable gift tag below!
+Add the finishing touches with a festive gift tag.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.